Master of Education in Secondary Education, Concentration in Computer Science

 There may be additional coursework that is required for this licensure pathway.
 In addition to the required courses listed above, this degree pathway leading to licensure, requires coursework in the following areas:

-- Statistics
+- Statistics or data science course

-- Intro to Computer Science
+- Intro/Fundamentals of Computer Science

-- Programming – 2 courses
+- Object-Oriented Programming

 - Application of Computer Technology – 2 courses

-- English Composition
+- English Composition/Writing Course

 *Many of these requirements may be satisfied by Mason Core classes, undergraduate coursework, or any coursework you may have previously completed.
 Please visit the Content Area Review website.
 All endorsement requirements are listed on Content Area Review (CAR) Forms also found on this site.
 A CAR review must be completed upon applying and/or enrolling in this licensure program.
 Please use the Content Area Review website link above to initiate this process.